 Regional government in Shasta County can be traced back to 1967 when a Joint Powers Authority was created between Shasta County and the cities of Redding and Anderson to create a Regional Planning Council.
 This council was dissolved in 1981 with the Shasta Regional Transportation Agency's (SRTA's) designation as a Metropolitan Planning Organization (MPO).
 On July 1, 2012, SRTA became an independent and distinct transportation agency.
 In April 2022, the member agencies affirmed the roles and responsibilities of SRTA as the region’s MPO and local transportation commission as documented in the Cooperative Agreement with SRTA for Member Agency Participation.

 SRTA is a legally separate public agency with its own governing board.
-The board consists of 3 members of the Shasta County Board of Supervisors, 1 member from each of the cities of Anderson, Redding, and Shasta Lake, and 1 member of the Redding Area Bus Authority (RABA).
+The board consists of 3 members of the Shasta County Board of Supervisors; 1 member from each of the cities of Anderson, Redding, and Shasta Lake; and 1 member of the Redding Area Bus Authority (RABA).

-Mark Mezzano (Vice Chair) – Councilmember, City of Redding and Redding Area Bus Authority (RABA) Representative
+Tenessa Audette – Councilmember, City of Redding and Redding Area Bus Authority (RABA) Representative

-Joe Chimenti – Supervisor, County of Shasta - District 1
+Kevin Crye – Supervisor, County of Shasta - District 1

 Chris Kelstrom – Supervisor, County of Shasta - District 5